-The actively managed sub-fund uses the benchmark Bloomberg Global Aggregate TR (CHF hedged) Index as a reference for portfolio construction and performance comparison.
+The actively managed sub-fund uses the benchmark Bloomberg Global Aggregate TR (CHF hedged) Index as a reference for portfolio construction, sustainability profile comparison and performance comparison.
+The benchmark is not designed to promote ESG characteristics.
+The sub-fund's sustainability profile is measured by its benchmark's profile and the corresponding results are calculated at least once a year from the respective monthly profiles and published in the annual report.
 For unit classes with "hedged" in their name, currency-hedged versions of the benchmark (if available) are used.
 Although a portion of the portfolio may be invested in the same instruments and in the same weightings as the benchmark, the Portfolio Manager is not bound by the benchmark in its selection of instruments.
 In particular, the Portfolio Manager may, at its own discretion, invest in bonds from issuers not included in the benchmark and/or set the proportion of investments in sectors differently to their weighting in the benchmark in order take advantage of investment opportunities.
 Therefore, in times when market volatility is high, sub-fund performance may differ greatly from the benchmark.

 Within the scope of the general investment policy, this sub-fund invests at least two-thirds of its assets in debt securities and claims as defined above.
 These include agency mortgage-backed securities (MBS), residential mortgage-backed securities (RMBS), commercial mortgage-backed securities (CMBS), asset-backed securities (ABS) and CDOs.
 Agency MBS are issued by public and semi-public bodies such as the Government National Mortgage Association (also known as GNMA or Ginnie Mae), the Federal National Mortgage Association (also known as FNMA or Fannie Mae) or the Federal Home Loan Mortgage Corp. (also known as Freddie Mac).
 GNMA bonds are secured by the unlimited creditworthiness of the US government and are therefore subject to the low default risk.
 By contrast, for FNMA and Freddie Mac securities, there is no comparable hedging, meaning that the default risk is therefore also considered to be low.
 Investments in MBS, RMBS, CMBS, ABS and CDOs may not exceed 40% of the sub-fund's net assets.
 Investments in products such as MBS, ABS and CDOs, etc. may exhibit heightened complexity and less transparency.
 These products have exposures to a pool of claims (for ABS, these claims may be car or student loans or other claims resulting from credit card contracts; for MBS, these are mortgage loans) and are issued by an entity which was exclusively founded for such issues and which is completely separate from the lender of the claims in the pool from a legal, accounting and economic standpoint.
 The payment flows from the underlying claims (comprising interest, amortisation of the claim and any early special payments thereon) are passed on to investors of the ABS, MBS, etc. products.
 These products comprise different tranches which are subject to a hierarchy that defines the order of inflow of the amortisations, as well as any early special payments and interest payments among the tranches.
 In the event of decreased or increased interest rates, if special payments on the underlying claims tend to be higher or lower due to the increased or decreased refinancing possibilities of the debtors, investors are subject to an increased or decreased repayment and reinvestment risk.
-Further risks associated with investments in ABS/MBS and CDOs are described in the section "Risks connected with the use of ABS/MBS" or "Risks connected with the use of CDOs/CLOs"
+Further risks associated with investments in ABS/MBS and CDOs are described in the section "Risks connected with the use of ABS/MBS" or "Risks connected with the use of CDOs/CLOs".